ACCESS-NRI/CMWG_workshop_2025/docs/ARE_JupyterLab_setup_guide.md

 <p align="center"><img src="assets_ARE/project.png" alt="drawing" width="60%"/></p>

-- *3.4* **Storage**: This is the list of project data storage locations required to complete the hackathon exercises.
+- *3.4* **Storage**: This is the list of project data storage locations required to complete the pyISSM session exercises.
 In ARE, storage locations need to be explicitly defined to access these data from within a JupyterLab instance.
 Please copy and paste the following string in its entirety into the storage input field:
 ```
 gdata/nf33+gdata/xp65
 ```